ksurasura/Capstone-2-NLP---Classify-Fake-News-/README.md

 Implemented the following ideas to obtain relevant features from the dataset:
 1. Text/NLP based features:
   1. Count of words
-  2. Count of words starting with upper case
+  1. Count of words starting with upper case
-  3. Count of characters
+  1. Count of characters
-  4. Average length of the words
+  1. Average length of the words
-  5. Punctuation count
+  1. Punctuation count
-  6. Frequency distribution of Part of Speech Tags:
+  1. Frequency distribution of Part of Speech Tags:
-    a.
-Noun Count
+    1. Noun Count
-    b.
-Verb Count
+    1. Verb Count
-    c.
-Adjective Count
+    1. Adjective Count
-    d.
-Adverb Count
+    1. Adverb Count
-    e.
-Pronoun Count
+    1. Pronoun Count
-2. TF-IDF features as vectors
+1. TF-IDF features as vectors

 ## Date processing